 At Bladefence we have long pushed for long-term preventive maintenance programs, and we are happy to see more customers asking for it.
 Like Suomen Hyötytuuli has.

-If you are interested on discussing any of your blade issues or long-term maintenance programs, do not hesitate to contact me or our sales teams in Europe and North America.
+If you are interested on discussing any of your blade issues or long-term maintenance programs, do not hesitate to contact our sales team in Europe.

 Be safe out there!